University of Western Australia: Bachelor of Philosophy

 The university also offers the Bachelor of Philosophy (BPhil) course for high-achieving new students.
 This is a research intensive degree which takes four years because the honours year is an integral part of the degree (most other degrees last three years with the honours year as a separate degree).
 Students studying the course choose disciplines from any of the four bachelor's degrees.
 Places are very limited with on average only about 30 places offered to students each year.
 Thus there is a lot of competition for places and the cut-off admission rank is very high.

 Assured entry pathways

 High school graduates with high academic achievement are able to apply for "assured pathways".
 This means they are assured a place in the postgraduate degree for their chosen discipline while they complete their undergraduate degree.
 Assured pathways are offered for studies in fields such as medicine, law, dentistry and engineering.
 Prospective students may apply for an assured pathway through the Bachelor of Philosophy.
-The assured pathways to Dentistry via the Bachelor of Philosophy is the most difficult undergraduate and postgraduate pathway to obtain from the university.
+The assured pathways to dentistry via the Bachelor of Philosophy is the most difficult undergraduate and postgraduate pathway to obtain from the university.
 Only one place is offered each year.

-Postgraduate courses

-Postgraduate study is offered in previous-study-related disciplines and in professional disciplines that do not require previous tertiary study in that area, such as medicine, law and dentistry.
-Masters, PhDs, other doctorates, and other postgraduate coursework are offered to students who meet the academic requirements for undergraduate degrees in the same study area.
-Examples of this include postgraduate degrees in engineering, computer science and information technology, architecture, and research degrees and doctorates in biology.

-Students from other universities may transfer to UWA based on their GPA to undertake postgraduate study.
-Occasionally, undergraduate students may transfer to the university, based also on their GPA, to complete the degree they have already begun at another tertiary institution.

-Scholarships

-UWA offers scholarships to high-achieving students or those who have secured excellent grades in school studies.
-Some of the University of Western Australia scholarships include: